Doc-Scripter/git-insight/README.md

 *   **Cloud Operations and Hosting**: Detailed strategies for cloud deployment, monitoring, and management.
 See the [Cloud Operations and Hosting Guide](docs/cloud_operations.md) for more details.
 *   **User Flows**: Comprehensive documentation of user journeys and interactions within the platform.
 See the [User Flows Guide](docs/user_flows.md) for more details.
 *   **Features**: Detailed overview of the functionalities offered by GitInsight.
 See the [Features Guide](docs/features.md) for more details.
+*   **Health Checks and Monitoring**: Documentation on system health checks and monitoring tools.
+See the [Health Checks and Monitoring Guide](docs/health_monitoring.md) for more details.